palpalani/laravel-sqs-queue-json-reader/README.md

 Dispatching to SQS

-If you plan to push plain messages from Laravel or Lumen, you can rely on DispatcherJob:
+If you plan to push plain messages from Laravel, you can rely on DispatcherJob:

 ```php
 use palPalani\SqsQueueReader\Jobs\DispatcherJob;